The Joy and Rapture of Dana Gioia

 I'm a little late in writing about this, but I read this Wall Street Journal interview with NEA head Dana Gioia.
 Here's a salient quote or two:

 "My objective has been to insist that there are things in our society that are neither right nor left," Mr. Gioia says.
-"What I sought to do was to take arts and arts education out of the divisive and destructive rhetoric of the culture wars."
+"What I sought to do was to take arts and arts education out of the divisive and destructive rhetoric of the culture wars."and

 "See, I'm an artist," he says, "and so my primary goal is really bringing the transformative power of great art to the broadest audience possible.
 And I'm a business person, and I had a day job for two decades, and it taught me that there are ways to take a good idea and make it more effective and more affordable."